-The practicum course for Master of Science in Nursing, emphasis in Public Health Nursing (MSN-PHN) students provides an opportunity to apply public health nursing knowledge and skills in various public health settings.
-Students formulate public health assessments and interventions for improving quality health outcomes for populations in their selected setting while enhancing their leadership and collaboration skills with professionals in the field.
-Students are required to complete a minimum of 150 hours of field experience in an approved public health nursing setting under close supervision of a qualified preceptor approved by the College.
-Students must have completed all previous coursework and a release by the Office of Field Experience to enroll in the practicum course.
+The practicum course for Master of Science in Nursing, with an emphasis in Public Health Nursing (MSN-PHN) provides students an opportunity to apply public health nursing knowledge and skills in various public health settings.
+Students formulate public health assessments and interventions for improving quality health outcomes for populations in their selected setting while enhancing their leadership and collaboration skills with professionals in the field under the guidance of their approved preceptor.
+Students are required to complete a minimum of 150 hours of field experience in an approved public health nursing setting under the close supervision of a qualified preceptor approved by the College.

+Students must have completed all previous coursework and be released by the Office of Field Experience to enroll in the practicum course.
 The practicum experience should integrate one or more of the Standards of Public Health Nursing Practice:

-- Assessment collection of comprehensive data pertinent to the health status of population - Population diagnosis and priorities analysis of assessment data to determine the population diagnoses and priorities. - Outcome Identification identification of expected outcomes for a plan that is based on population diagnoses and priorities - Planning development of plans that reflects best practices by identifying strategies, action plans and alternatives to attain expected outcomes. - Implementation implementation of an identified plan by partnering with others. - Coordination coordinating programs, services, and other activities to implement an identified plan. - Health Education and Promotion employs multiple strategies to promote health, prevent disease, and ensure a safe environment for populations. - Consultation consultation to various community groups and officials to facilitate the implementation of programs and services. - o Regulatory Activities identifies, interprets, and implements public health laws, regulations, and policies. - Evaluation evaluating the health status of the population.
+- Assessment collection of comprehensive data pertinent to the health status of a population - Population diagnosis and priorities analysis of assessment data to determine the population diagnoses and priorities. - Outcome Identification identification of expected outcomes for a plan that is based on population diagnoses and priorities - Planning development of plans that reflects best practices by identifying strategies, action plans and alternatives to attain expected outcomes. - Implementation implementation of an identified plan by partnering with others. - o Coordination coordinating programs, services, and other activities to implement an identified plan. - Health Education and Promotion employs multiple strategies to promote health, prevent disease, and ensure a safe environment for populations. - Consultation consultation with various community groups and officials to facilitate the implementation of programs and services. - o Regulatory Activities identifies, interprets, and implements public health laws, regulations, and policies. - Evaluation evaluating the health status of the population.